-Configuration interaction (full CI, truncated CI, CAS-CI, etc) calculations are performed by setting mathescapemathescapemathescapemathescapemathescapemathescapemathescapemathescapemathescapeCITYP=GUGA,ALDET,ORMAS.
-Each one of this packages requires further input sections, which are typically slightly different to the input sections needed for MCSCF runs.
+Configuration interaction (full CI, truncated CI, CAS-CI, etc) calculations are performed by setting mathescapemathe

-19.6.5 GUGA: Unitary Group CI package
+19.6.5 GUGA: Unitary group CI package

 The GUGA package is the only alternative if one wants CSFs with GAMESS.
-Below we provide a very brief description of input sections needed to perform MCSCF, CASCI, truncated CI and SOCI with this package.
+We subsequently provide a very brief description of the input sections needed to perform MCSCF, CASCI, truncated CI, and SOCI with this package.
 For a complete description of these methods and all the options available, please refer to the GAMESS input manual.